-published "Molli & Me and the Family Tree" (Friesen Press, 2021), a picture book that tells a story about a whimsical girl, a nostalgic mom and a wise old family tree that take a journey back in time to reveal beloved ancestors, mysteriously appearing as root vegetables and imaginative characters.
+published "Molli & Me and the Family Tree" (Friesen Press, 2021), a picture book that tells a story about a whimsical girl, a nostalgic mom and a wise old family tree that take a journey back in time to reveal beloved ancestors, mysteriously appearing as root vegetables and imaginative characters

 David Leaf, B.B.A.
-'73, published an updated edition of "God Only Knows: The Story of Brian Wilson, the Beach Boys & the California appointed by the Circuit Court of Arlington, Virginia, to a three-year term on the locality's electoral board.
-As its secretary, he helps administer annual primary and general elections.
-He also serves on and has chaired the Legislative Committee of the Virginia Electoral Board Association.
+'73, published an updated edition of "God Only Knows: The Story of Brian Wilson, the Beach Boys & the California

 Myth" (Omnibus Press, 2022).

-The book charts how Leaf befriended Wilson and worked with him on many projects, and features contributions from Paul McCartney, Barry Gibb, Elton John and more.
+The book charts how Leaf

+befriended Wilson and worked

+with him on many projects,

+and features contributions

+from Paul McCartney, Barry

+Gibb, Elton John and more.